josuelegarda/FuturePlannedDevelopmentEstimator/README.md

 * The building space (sq. ft.) to estimate how many vehicle-trips can exist in office building.

 Outputs:
-* Average office building space
-* Number of employees per building
-* Total number of person-trips which use automobiles
-* Total number of person-trips which use subway
-* Total number of person-trips which use rails like the (LIRR)
-* Vehicle trips per building
 * A plot of with regression line office building space vs the total number of vehicle trips
 * The number of vehicle-trips for the input building space (sq. ft.)